All terrain Tramper now available at Woolacombe

 Jemma Lowin, National Trust Ranger said:

 “The dunes are a fascinating riot of colour and wildlife throughout the year, so we hope tramper users will enjoy the chance to get out and explore with their families and loved ones.
 We’ve already seen the difference Trampers have made at other sites in North Devon and we’re delighted to bring this opportunity to Woolacombe.
-We are hoping to open up a third route in Combesgate Valley in time for Spring 2017.
 We are always working to make our properties accessible to all, but the sand dunes, hills and beaches that make up North Devon have always been a challenge for anyone who has difficulty walking so we are hoping that this will really make a different to people’s enjoyment of this stunning area. ”

 " Many people have found that Trampers have given them back their freedom, enabling them to enjoy time outdoors alone, with their partner or on a family outing.
 Those who discover Trampers love them and are always for looking for new places to explore."